HorBro38/media_skip/README.md

 `align` - Lets you manually set the alignment of where the skip text and icons appear.
 This is a tuple of floats (x,y), the default is `(0.95,0.95)`.

 `pos` - Lets you set specific pixel positions for where the skip text and icons appear.
 This will override the align settings (if used).
 This is a tuple of integers, the default is `None`.

+`image` - Lets you use a standard displayable (an image for example).
+This is a boolean, the default is `False`.

 ## Terms of Use
 Feel free to use this as you desire, credit is not necessary but always appreciated (feel free to simply credit HB38).